lizmat/articles/5to6-introduction.md

 translated to 12 languages, allowing over 3 billion people to get an introduction to Perl 6 in their native language.
 The [Perl 6 Weekly](https://p6weekly.wordpress.com) reports on all things Perl 6 every week, and has been doing so in this form for the past 4.5 years.

-And a [Perl 6 IDE](https://commaide.com) is now in (paid) BETA, with a (free) Community Release planned for 2019.
+[Cro, a micro-services framework](https://cro.services) uses all of the features of Perl 6 from the ground up, providing HTTP 1.1 persistent connections, HTTP 2.0 with request multiplexing and HTTPS with optional certificate authority, out of the box.
+A [Perl 6 IDE](https://commaide.com) is now in (paid) BETA, with a (free) Community Release planned for 2019.
+And an interactive debugger capable of monitoring multiple threads, is also available.

 Using Perl 5 features in Perl 6
 -------------------------------